rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

   * to define a function in Rust: `extern "C unwind" fn foo() { }`
   * to declare a function in Rust: `extern "C unwind" { fn foo(); }`
   * in function pointer types: `let _: extern "C unwind" fn = foo;`
-    * Since `"C unwind"` is a super-set of `"C"`, there are implicit coercions from `extern "C"` function types to `extern "C unwind"` function types.
-      These are analogous to the coercion rules for safe `fn` types to `unsafe fn` types.

 Similarly to the `"Rust"` ABI string, `"C unwind"` functions can unwind: